stamourv/beer/nursery/boy-george-bitter.md

   batch never really had a chance.
 Drank some and dumped some.
   Drinkable, but not very good, but also not representative of the recipe.

+### Dec 16 2017
+* Put isinglass in on Jan 14th.
+A bit late.
+Plan to bottle in a couple days.
+* Bottled Jan 20th, was really cloudy.
+Clumpy, even.
+* OG 1.030
+* FG 1.010 (but after priming sugar)
+* ABV 2.63%